Keszi94/the-village-tap/TESTING.md

 ## Bugs and Bug Fixes

-* 'The snug' forum page had no url path in the main urls.py file.
+1. 'The snug' forum page had no url path in the main urls.py file.

+      Added the missing URL path in the main urls.py so the forum page is actually accessible.
+Before this, it just wasn’t showing up at all.

-* Modify threads_page view so superuser can create and post threads from front-end without needing approval.
+2. Modify  threads_page view so superuser can create and post threads from front-end without needing approval.

+      Updated the threads_page view so if an admin posts a thread, it gets automatically approved instead of needing manual approval.

+3. Thread model required a manual slug.

-* Modify the Thread model so the slug field is filled out automatically
+      Modified the Thread model so the slug is automatically generated from the title.
+Now, users don’t have to enter it themselves.

-* Related article link display in thread.
+4. Related article link wasn’t showing up in threads.

+      Adjusted the template so the related article URL actually displays under the thread.
+Before this, the data was there, but it wasn’t being shown.

+5. Logged-out users could stillsee forum threads.

-* Restructure threads_page.html so logged out users can't see threads.
+      Updated threads_page.html to hide threads from logged-out users.
+Now, logged out users won’t see any forum content.

-* Fix NameError by properly referncing and importing CATEGORY_CHOICES in article_list view.
+6. Fix NameError by prperly referencing and importing CATEGORY_CHOICES in article_list view.

-* Fix the pathing issue in news/urls.py - wrong matching order
+      The CATEGORY_CHOICES variable wasn’t properly imported, so Django was throwing a NameError.
+Fixed the import, and now it works as expected.

+7. Incorrect URL matching order in news/urls.py.

+      Some URLs were being matched out of order, so Django was routing requests incorrectly.
+Fixed the sequence so everything points to the right views.

-* 'Add New Article' link visible to non superusers - add an {% if %} template tag to base.html
+8. 'Add New Article' link was visible to non-admins.

-* Edit thread form displays without clicking on 'edit thread' button - html and js code fix.

-* Display related article URL as an actual clickable link under the thread.
+      Added an {% if %} condition in base.html to only show the link to superusers, preventing regular users from seeing it.

+9. Edit thread form was displaying automatically insead of waiting for a button click.

+      The JavaScript and HTML weren’t properly linked, so the form was showing up by default.
+Fixed it so the edit form only appears when the edit button is clicked.

+10. Related article link was not clickable.

+      The link was just being displayed as plain text instead of an actual hyperlink.
+Wrapped it in an 'a' tag so users can click it properly.

-* Redirect not previously imported in views.py.
+11. Redirect not previously imported in views.py.

+      The redirect function was missing from imports, causing an error when trying to redirect users.
+Simply added from django.shortcuts import redirect, and it worked.

+12. Non-admins could access the 'Create Article' page.

-* Add new decorator to create_article view to redirect non-superusers to login page.
+      Added a decorator to the create_article view so only superusers can access it.
+If a regular usser tries, they get redirected to the login page instead.

+13. Edited thread submission wasn't working due to a pathing issue.

+      The pathing issue was making it impossible to submit an edited thread correctly, I would get a 404 error every time.
+After trying to fix the broken structure for way too long, I have decided to create a completely separate edit_thread.html form and removed the JavaScript handling.
+Now, edits are submitted properly without any routng errors.